Getting around Macedon and Mt Macedon during autumn

 A $5 donation for parking (cash payments only) will be collected by members of the Anglican Parish of Gisborne and the proceeds used to support local charitable and community programs in the Macedon Ranges.
 Please note parking is at owners’ risk.

-Accessibilty parking is available at Centennial Park, providing your car displays the appropriate sticker.
-In this instance, please ask the Traffic Controllers to allow you access into this car park (entrance located where the mobile Visitor Information Centre booth).
+Accessibility parking is available at Centennial Park, providing your car displays the appropriate sticker.
+In this instance, please ask the Traffic Controllers to allow you access into this car park (entrance located where the mobile Visitor Information Centre booth is located).

 Honour Avenue road closure

-Honour Avenue will be closed to visitor traffic between Mount Macedon Road and Waterfalls Road from 9am-5pm on weekends and public holidays.
+Honour Avenue will be closed to visitor vehicle traffic between Mount Macedon Road and Waterfalls Road from 9am-5pm on weekends and public holidays from Saturday 1 April to Sunday 30 April.
 Large road traffic signs will direct you to alternative routes to access nearby parking areas.